brenoviske/NonLinear-AIModel/README.md

 # NonLinear-AIModel
 Hey everyone.

-In this new project, I have decided to go a little further on the study of DataScience and Machine Learning Development.
+In this new project, I have decided to go a little further on the study of Data Science and Machine Learning Development.
 By using Python, I was able to develop a neural network capable of analysing and learning Non Linear Math Equations, such as trigonometric functions.
-A very great a approach as I dive deeper into the Deep Learning world and its wide range of Librarys.
+A very great a approach as I dive deeper into the Deep Learning world and its wide range of Libraries.

 TOOLS AND TECHONOLOGIES USED